dgraph-io/dgraph/contrib/config/backups/azure/README.md

 MINIO_SECRET_KEY=<azure-storage-account-key>
 ```

-These values are used to both access the Minio Gateway using the same credentials used to access Azure Storage Account.
+These values are used to both access the [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html) using the same credentials used to access Azure Storage Account.
 As a convenience, both example [terraform](terraform/README.md) and [azure_cli](azure_cli/README.md) scripts will auto-generate the `minio.env`.

 #### Using Docker Compose